kunif/OPOS-CCO/README.md

 ## Known Issues
 The following issues are known.

-- The Primary Interop Assembly is not compatible with 1.14.001 and earlier OPOS for .NET Assemblies.
+- The Primary Interop Assembly with Publisher Policy are not compatible with 1.14.001 and earlier OPOS for .NET Assemblies.
 - Since there is no way to include the definition name of OPOS device definition registry key name or device statistics item name in the DLL, only C# source is created.
 - OPOS device definition registry exists independently in 32bit/64bit environment, and there is no way to cooperate with them or handle them  collectively.